The round-up: slurp up the best ramen in Brisbane

 Ikkairo Ramen, Underwood: If you’re looking to slurp up a more experimental broth, Underwood’s Ikkairo Ramen has a tasty variation you need to try.
 Taking inspiration from French bisques, Ikkairo dishes up an inventive prawn-based broth, mixing milky tonkotsu with tiger prawns, chashu pork and hand-made noodles.

 Motto Motto, Upper Mount Gravatt and Chermside: Garden City’s own Japanese kitchen serves a large range of tasty morsels, but its ramen selections are especially slurp-worthy.
 The tonkotsu ramen soup comes with 12-hour pork superstock, pork belly and egg, which also comes in a spicy variety for those that prefer to live on the edge (we like your style).

-Men Ya Go, Brisbane City: City slickers flock to Men Ya Go at lunch for its ramen.
+Men Ya Go, Brisbane City: City slickers flock to both of Men Ya Go’s inner-city locations at lunch for its ramen.
 You can’t beat the classics, and Men Ya Go’s shoyu tonkotsu is as tasty as it gets.
 Adventurous types can sample chicken shio and spicy minced chicken ramen.
 The best thing about Men Ya Go?
 Extra kaedama (noodles) are free.

 Ramen Ye, Jamboree Heights: Though largely unheralded, Ramen Ye has a loyal following that swear its ramen is legit.
 Beyond the classic tonkotsu, this eatery also scoops bowls of black garlic, miso ramen, tan tan men ramen and red-hot spicy sesame ramen.